Do Go On - 532 - Dashcon Failure

 I think I can make

-I don't think
+I don't think in your hands

 I think a joke like that wouldn't come off

-I think in a feminist hands
+but I think in a feminist hands

-the irony there is clear
+the irony there is clear that joke

 that joke is coming off

-Okay, so she started a Tumblr blog called TumblCon
+okay so she started a

-and it was sort of, it was like the launch pad for what would eventually become DashCon
+it was like the launch pad for what would eventually become DashCon

 the main page was called the dashboard.

-So they called it DashCon because it wasn't actually officially affiliated with Tumblr
+because it wasn't actually officially affiliated with Tumblr,

-so they couldn't call it TumblCon.
+so they couldn't call it Tumblr.

 So they changed the name.

-Does that explain DashCon to you now?
+Does that explain dashcon to you now?

-it is crazy that your mind went to dashboard and you weren't wrong
+It is crazy that your mind went to dashboard

-but we won't get there
+Yeah, but we won't get there.

-I'll stop you right there
+I'll stop you right there.

-enthusiasm for a Tumblr convention quickly grew
+Enthusiasm for a Tumblr convention quickly grew,

-and it wasn't long before people were offering to be on committees
+and it wasn't long before people were offering to be on committees for different fandoms.

 O'Neill, who, let's remember, was 17 years old,